 of other people’s thinking” – Nancy Kline

 Any anxiety that we bring into the session as coaches because we want to “get it right” is going to be felt by the coachee, consciously or unconsciously.
-Rather than trying to get it right then, it is far more useful to approach the session with curiosity and interest and trust that our intention to support the coachee the best we can, is enough.
+Rather than trying to get it right then, it is far more useful to approach the session with curiosity and interest.
+And, to trust that our intention to support the coachee the best we can, is enough.

-It then becomes about being one hundred percent (or to the extent possible) in the moment with coachee ― it is about being really tuned into what’s going on during the session.
+It then becomes about being one hundred percent (or to the extent humanly possible) in the moment with coachee.
+About being really tuned into what’s going on during the session.
 This brings me to the next related area of focus.

 2) Awareness is Fundamental